galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/v2/objects.md

 |![Filtres actifs]({{ site.url }}/assets/img-std-v2-en/user/objects/colfilter_date_result.png){:.img.img-responsive.img-center}|
 | *Result* |

-<div class="alert alert-info" role="alert">Le filtrage sur les colonnes s'applique de gauche à droite.<br />If the filters are activated on the columns "CA 2016" and "CA 2017", the result will be obtained by first filtering the data with the conditions defined on the column "CA 2016", and then those defined on the column "CA 2017".</div>
+<div class="alert alert-info" role="alert">Columns filtering is applied from left to right.<br />If the filters are activated on the columns "CA 2016" and "CA 2017", the result will be obtained by first filtering the data with the conditions defined on the column "CA 2016", and then those defined on the column "CA 2017".</div>

 ## Nearby Search Filtering